CartoDB/mobile-sdk/doc/loading_data.md

 The following DataSources are available for the Mobile SDK, and are supported on all mobile platforms.

 **Note:** Some DataSources are more generic and can be used for different data types and map layers (vector or raster).
-Others can only be applied for specific layer types.Some DataSources may be not available for free or open source SDK versions, and require Enterprise package.
+Others can only be applied for specific layer types.
+Please [contact us](mailto:mobile-support@carto.com) if you have questions about which DataSources are available for your account plan.

 ## Offline Maps from MBTiles